4 Steps of Hyperautomation

 - Automation: The tech behind automating manual, time-draining processes.

 - Measure and Monitor: Learning how to improve strategies based on feedback and analytics,

 Practitioners of hyperautomation design an entire ecosystem of automated strategies, constantly looking for fresh opportunities to enhance productivity.

 When it comes to operational excellence, one hyperautomation feature has proven to transform your process building from hours to seconds.
 ProcessMaker’s Text-to-process feature, launched in our Summer 2023 Release, is incredibly user-friendly, making it accessible to virtually everyone.

 You don’t need any technical experience to leverage this feature, making it accessible to everyone at any level.
 This feature is efficient in saving time.
 It quickly generates a process map based on your natural language description.

 Tell ProcessMaker AI Modeler your desired process and a map is created almost instantly.
 Try it for yourself to see how easy it is.

 How do you design a hyperautomation roadmap?

+The most important part of any business initiative is planning.
 As with any business initiative, the degree of success relies on the quality of planning.
 Designing a hyperautomation roadmap helps cement your overarching goals and focus activities.
-Here are the four steps to a highly effective hyperautomation roadmap.
+So let’s jump into four highly effective steps to building your hyperautomation roadmap.